byexamples/byexample/docs/languages/php.md

 ### Echoed input lines

-If the PHPsnippet has a very long line, greater than the terminal's width, the last part of the line that does not fit in the terminal will be *echoed* in the output of the example.
+If the PHP snippet has a very long line, greater than the terminal's width, the last part of the line that does not fit in the terminal will be *echoed* in the output of the example.